cepdnaclk/eYY-4yp-project-template/docs/README.md

 ---
 layout: home
 permalink: index.html

+# Please update this with your repository name
+repository-name: eYY-4yp-project-template
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"